What is Bond Ladder?

-- Liquidity: Bond ETF trade all day long on the stock exchange and therefore have greater liquidity, the investor is not investing directly in the bonds, but in the ETF and like a mutual fund, he may withdraw a portion of his wealth from the ETF anytime, however in laddering, the investor is invested in the bonds itself and therefore needs to wait for the maturity to reinvest his funds otherwise might have to sell at a lower price or might have to bear the penalty for selling before maturity.
+- Liquidity: Bond ETF trade all day long on the stock exchange and therefore have greater liquidity, the investor is not investing directly in the bonds, but in the ETF, and like a mutual fund, he may withdraw a portion of his wealth from the ETF anytime, however in laddering, the investor is invested in the bonds itself and therefore needs to wait for the maturity to reinvest his funds otherwise might have to sell at a lower price or might have to bear the penalty for selling before maturity.

-We may say that laddering is an approach to homemade Bond ETF, however, the ETF is more transparent and provides greater flexibility in terms of liquidity.
+We may say that laddering is an approach to homemade Bond ETF; however, the ETF is more transparent and provides greater flexibility in terms of liquidity.

 #1 – Manage Interest Rate Risk

-- Interest rate risk occurs when the bond cash flows are still pending and has two components, as when the interest rates increase, the price of the bond decreases, therefore we can say that the bonds held by the investor has become less attractive, as other bonds are available in the market which provides higher interest rate.
+- Interest rate risk occurs when the bond cash flows are still pending and has two components, as when the interest rates increase, the price of the bond decreases, therefore we can say that the bonds held by the investor have become less attractive, as other bonds are available in the market which provides higher interest rate.
 Therefore the current bond should be priced lower.
 This causes a loss of value of the bond.

 - Further, the coupons are being reinvested at a lower rate than the market can provide through other bonds.
 So these risks are managed if there are bonds of various maturities available in the portfolio.
 The investor can redeem some which are maturing then or in the near future and invest it in a higher-paying bond.
-The longer maturity bonds may be kept intact because there might be a reversal phenomenon during the life of that bond and it may become attractive again before maturity.
+The longer maturity bonds may be kept intact because there might be a reversal phenomenon during the life of that bond, and it may become attractive again before maturity.

 #2 – Manage Liquidity

 At times the investor may require some degree of liquidity to be able to pay for his upcoming objectives such as a down payment for a home or child’s college education and such other needs.
-For this purpose, the investor may desire that short-term bonds can be liquidated at the time of such needs without having to pay a penalty on the same.
+For this purpose, the investor may desire that short-term bonds can be liquidated at the time of such needs without having to pay the penalty on the same.
 Therefore laddering can be a good approach.

 #3 – Diversification